ckormanyos/boost_math_test_qemu/README.md

 together with its startup code `./target/micros/stm32f429/make/single/crt.cpp`.

+The command compiles and subsequently performs a full-link to absolute object ELF-File.

 A bunch of command-line switches are used.

-The command also performs a full-link to absolute object ELF-File.
+True fans of bare-metal efficiency might note the self-written startup code, DIY linker definntion file, compilation with RTT/exceptions switched off, and linking with `nano`/`nosys` specs with respect to the standard libraries.

 The result of this command is: `./bin/boost_math_test_qemu.elf`.
 This command assumes that the embedded compiler has been retrieved